Scaling law of individual urban tour behavior: Results

-To validate the theoretical results and investigate how different parameters influence the model output, we perform a series of simulations.
-Taking Shanghai heavy truck trajectory data as an example, we first calibrate the optimal parameters $\rho$, $\gamma$ and $\theta$, and then analyze the simulation and theoretical results by changing a single parameter while keeping the others unchanged.
+To validate the analytical results and investigate how different parameters influence the model output, we perform a series of simulations.
+Taking Foursquare users' check-in data from New York as an example, we first calibrate the optimal parameters $\rho$, $\gamma$, $\theta$ and $\sigma$ for the TTC model, and then analyze the simulation and theoretical results by changing a single parameter while keeping the others unchanged.

-Figure \ref{fig. 6} presents the simulation (scatter points) and analytical (curves) results as parameter $\rho$ increases from 0.2 to 0.8.
-As is shown in Fig. \ref{fig. 6}(a), the analytical and simulation results show good agreement in the tour length distribution .
-Meanwhile, we can observe that the probability of longer tours decreases, while the probability of shorter tours increases, indicating that individuals often undertake shorter tours within the city.
-Figure \ref{fig. 6}(b) demonstrates that the terminate probability ${P}_{\text{term}}$ at a given tour length $l$ increases with parameter $\rho$, making individuals more likely to terminate their tours.
-Consequently, as illustrated in Fig. \ref{fig. 6}(c), the growth rate of $S$ declines as $\rho$ increases, since individuals have a higher likelihood of return to the base location rather than visit new locations, reflecting a reduction in individuals' tendency of exploration.
-Moreover, the analytical and simulation results show good agreement in the growth of the number of locations visited $S$.
-Finally, Fig. \ref{fig. 6}(d) demonstrates that individuals' frequency of visits to base location increase, whereas frequency of visits to non-base locations decrease, suggesting that higher values of parameter $\rho$ amplify the heterogeneity in the distribution of frequency of visits to a location.
+Figure \ref{fig. 7} presents the TTC model’s simulation and analytical results as parameter $\rho$ increases from 0.2 to 0.8.
+As shown in Fig. \ref{fig. 7}(a), the analytical (see Eq. (\ref{eq.
+8})) and simulation results show good agreement in terms of the tour length distribution.
+Moreover, the probability of longer tours decreases, whereas the probability of shorter tours increases, indicating that individuals often undertake shorter tours within the city.
+Consequently, as illustrated in Fig. \ref{fig. 7}(b), the growth rate of $S$ decreases as $\rho$ increases since individuals are more likely to return to the base location than to visit new locations, reflecting a reduction in individuals' tendency toward exploration.
+Moreover, the analytical (see Eq. (\ref{eq.
+11})) and simulation results show good agreement in terms of the increase trend in the number $S$ of locations visited.
+Additionally, Fig. \ref{fig. 7}(c) demonstrates that the frequency at which an individual visits the base location increases, whereas the frequency of visits to nonbase locations decreases with increasing parameter $\rho$, suggesting that greater values of parameter $\rho$ increase the heterogeneity of the location visit frequency distribution.
+Finally, Fig. \ref{fig. 7}(d) shows that, as the parameter $\rho$ increases, the probability of a low radius of gyration $r_{g}$ increases.
+This result is obtained because the decrease of tour length leads to the concentration of the trajectory near the base location and thus reducing the overall radius of gyration $r_{g}$.